Broadcast media

 I am a featured author for Cambridge University Press’ World of Better Learning blog.
 In addition, I have written blogs and articles for publications including ESRC’s blog, ESRC’s Britain In… magazine, English & Media Centre’s Emagazine, The Conversation, ESRC’s Society Now magazine and Macmillan Dictionary.
 See examples of my writing here.

-In 2023 I was interviewed on Society Matters podcast about my research into swearing:
+In 2023 I was interviewed on the Society Matters podcast about my research into swearing:

 In 2021 I was interviewed on Lexis Podcast about my research into swearing: